Lab 7 – Identify factors that control Primary Production in the western temperate Atlantic Ocean

 What students should know before this activity

-- Phytoplankton have chlorophyll-a that they use for photosynthesis; we can measure this as a proxy for their abundance
+- Phytoplankton have chlorophyll that they use for photosynthesis; we can measure chlorophyll concentration as a proxy for phytoplankton abundance

-- Phytoplankton need C, N, P, and other elements (nutrients) for growth; dissolved inorganic nitrate (NO3) is a source of N for many phytoplankton
+- Phytoplankton need C, N, P, and other elements (nutrients) for growth; dissolved inorganic nitrate (NO3) is a source of N for many phytoplankton; nitrate (and other nutrients) are usually found at higher concentrations in deeper water

 - Phytoplankton need sunlight to grow; the availability of sunlight (irradiance) changes seasonally